Elena' s AI Blog

 2. Empty the Trash

-3. Free your computer memory with the purge.
+3. Free RAM with the sudo purge command

 To empty your Trash bin, right-click on it and select “Empty Trash.”

-To empty your computer RAM (Random Access Memory), you can use the MacKeeper app, or use Terminal Utility for purging your memory.
+sudo purge is a built-in macOS command that forces the operating system to flush inactive memory pages and disk caches back to a clean state, freeing RAM (Random Access Memory) without a reboot.
+To free your computer RAM, you can use the MacKeeper app, or use the Terminal utility to purge your memory.
 The Terminal application is in the Applications/Utilities folder.
-In the Terminal window, type in sudo purge, which will clean up your computer RAM and caches.
-You will need your administrative password for running the purge command.
+In the Terminal window, type sudo purge, which cleans up your computer RAM and caches.
+You will need your administrative password to run the purge command.

-The section is a command-line-friendly version of the steps I have described above.
-To automate the clean-up process, I have written a small bash script, which you can modify and adapt to your needs.
-Please be cautious that you keep files you need.
+This section is a command-line-friendly version of the steps described above.
+To automate the cleanup process, I have written a small bash script, which you can modify and adapt to your needs.
+Be cautious to keep the files you need: rm -rf * permanently deletes the contents of the cache folder with no confirmation and no Trash recovery.

 # Go to the ~/Library/Caches folder